Ikkyū

-Ikkyū (一休宗純, Ikkyū Sōjun) was an eccentric, iconoclastic Japanese Zen Buddhist monk and poet.
-He had a great impact on the infusion of Japanese art and literature with Zen attitudes and ideals.
+Ikkyū (一休宗純, Ikkyū Sōjun) was a Japanese Zen Buddhist monk and poet who had a great impact on the infusion of Japanese art and literature with Zen attitudes and ideals.
 He is perhaps best known for his radical approach to Zen, which included breaking Buddhist monastic precepts and his stance against celibacy.
 (Note: Chan sources discuss the power of awakening to free one from the karmic consequences that come from violating the precepts, including the precept against sexual misconduct.
 For example, the Long Scroll, which contains the earliest known records of Chan, states:

 "Dharma can give us fearlessness, it is a place of great peace.
 It is like someone who commits a mortal crime.
 He surely must be beheaded.
 But if it happens that his king grants him a pardon, he avoids the anxiety of a death sentence.
 Sentient beings are also like this.
 They commit the ten evils and the five transgressions and must fall into a hell, but the Dharma King grants them a pardon of great quiescence, and so they avoid all their sins. [...]
 If someone breaks the precepts and commits murder, commits sexual crimes and thievery, and fears falling into a hell, when he sees his own Dharma King, he will then obtain liberation."

 See also the Bloodstream Sermon, attributed to Bodhidharma, though likely a product of the Oxhead School:

 "...since married laymen don't give up sex, how can they become buddhas?

 I only talk about seeing your nature.
 I don't talk about sex simply because you don't see your nature.
 Once you see your nature, sex is basically immaterial.
 It ends along with your delight in it.
 Even if some habits remain, they can't harm you, because your nature is essentially pure.
 Despite dwelling in a material body of four elements, your nature is basically pure.
 It can't be corrupted.")